meteor/guide/content/writing-atmosphere-packages.md

 });
 ```

-If you want to use a local npm package ,e.g. during development, you can set a link to the file in `Npm.depends`.
+If you want to use a local npm package, for example during development, you can give a directory instead of a version number:

 ```js
 Npm.depends({